zyossas/cordova-plugin-facebook-connect/README.md

 Starting from Facebook SDK v4.34 for both iOS and Android, there is a new way of converting pixel events into mobile app events.
 For more information: [https://developers.facebook.com/docs/app-events/hybrid-app-events/](https://developers.facebook.com/docs/app-events/hybrid-app-events/)

-In order to enable this feature in your cordova app, please set the *FACEBOOK_HYBRID_APP_EVENTS* variable to "true"(default is false):
+In order to enable this feature in your Cordova app, please set the *FACEBOOK_HYBRID_APP_EVENTS* variable to "true" (default is false):

 ```bash
 $ cordova plugin add cordova-plugin-facebook-connect --save --variable APP_ID="123456789" --variable APP_NAME="myApplication" --variable FACEBOOK_HYBRID_APP_EVENTS="true"
 ```

 Please check [this repo](https://github.com/msencer/fb_hybrid_app_events_sample) for an example app using this feature.

 **NOTE(iOS):** This feature only works with WKWebView so if using an old version of Cordova, an additional plugin (e.g cordova-plugin-wkwebview-engine) is needed.